DamienIrving/resbaz-posters/notes.md

 but there seems to be a gap in what we offer for data visualisation best practices.

 The plethora of closed and/or paid and/or no scripting tools is a barrier to open science that doesn't get much attention.

+Open (and free) tools typically require coding skills (unlike paid/closed, which often have a GUI).
+This means teaching coding best practices empowers researchers to do open science.